Video Production Proposal: 9 Must-Haves

 State what's not included as explicitly as what is.
 A clear exclusions list prevents misunderstandings later and signals that you've thought about scope carefully.

 For context on how scope affects budget across different video types, our video production cost guide is a useful reference.
-For broader context on video ROI benchmarks, HubSpot's video marketing statistics provide useful data for setting client expectations.
+For setting client expectations on outcomes, HubSpot's 2026 State of Marketing report found the three highest-ROI content formats are all video, led by short-form at 49 percent, and HubSpot's video marketing statistics collect the supporting benchmarks.

 What Happens After the Proposal Is Accepted